tdavislab/VIS-DSMT/README.md

 - For vertices, the position is represented as its x and y coordinates.
 For faces and edges, the position is represented as th index of the vertices on its boundary.

 - The imported simplical complex is expected to be some triangulation of a surface.

+## Implementation Details
+Our system is web-based and can be accessed from any modern web-browser (tested using Google Chrome).
+The tool is implemented in HTML, CSS, and JavaScript.
+The algorithm is implemented in pure JavaScript, and the module collection \texttt{D3.js} is used for redering SVGs and providing interactive visualization.